sbecker11/pdf-examiner/README.md

 To have this happen automatically for branches without a tracking upstream, see 'push.autoSetupRemote' in 'git help config'.

-This article solved my Git Push RPC error: https://medium.com/swlh/everything-you-need-to-know-to-resolve-the-git-push-rpc-error-1a865fd1ebea
+This article saved my life, explaining how to resolve the git push RPC error. https://medium.com/swlh/everything-you-need-to-know-to-resolve-the-git-push-rpc-error-1a865fd1ebea

 ### Pre-Installation steps: